 Southminster, Inc. (the Corporation) is a nonstock, nonprofit corporation organized under the laws of the state of North Carolina.
 The Corporation was established to construct and operate a multilevel residential and health care center (the Center).
 The Center's purpose is to operate a continuing care community providing a residential environment in which older people may live independently for as long as they are able to do so.
 The Center opened for operations on May 16, 1987, and has 60 licensed nursing beds and 25 assisted living beds.
-During the year ended September 30, 2021, the Center opened its replacement health center which resulted in two cottages and eight apartments being removed from inventory and began renovation of its previous health center to convert it into 20 independent living apartments.
-Two of the four phases of renovation were completed during the year ended September 30, 2022, bringing 11 apartments into inventory; the final two phases were completed during the year ended September 30, 2023, bringing 9 apartments into inventory and the residential unit count to 324 (two apartments of which are used as guest rooms).
+In late 2020, the Center opened its replacement health center and began renovation of its previous health center to convert it into 20 independent living apartments.
+Two of the four phases of renovation were completed during the year ended September 30, 2022, bringing 11 apartments into inventory; the final two phases were completed during the year ended September 30, 2023, bringing nine apartments into inventory and the residential unit count to 324 (two apartments of which are used as guest rooms).
 The Corporation is also a licensed home care provider, providing care primarily to residents of its community.
 The license allows care to be provided outside of the community, with revenues recorded in Other Income.

 Southminster Foundation, Inc. (the Foundation) is a nonstock, nonprofit corporation organized under the laws of the state of North Carolina on December 2, 1985.
 The Foundation was established to operate exclusively for the benefit of the Corporation, primarily through financial support to residents of the Center who are unable to meet their financial obligations.
 During fiscal year 2014, the operations of the Foundation were moved into the Corporation.
-There were no contributions for resident financial support to the Foundation for the years ended September 30, 2023 and 2022, as contributions are now recorded by the Corporation.
+There were no contributions for resident financial support to the Foundation for the years ended September 30, 2024 and 2023, as contributions are now recorded by the Corporation.
 Neither the Corporation nor the Foundation would be liable or responsible in any matter for the debts or liabilities of the other.
-The Foundation did not have any activity for the year ended September 30, 2023 or 2022, nor did it have any assets or liabilities.
+The Foundation did not have any activity for the years ended September 30, 2024 or 2023, nor did it have any assets or liabilities.